 This medical evidence plays a central role in your application, so we encourage you to discuss your need for disability with your doctor.
 Your doctor can help by looking over your medical records to ensure everything is complete before you file your claim.

-Can I Get Benefits If I Do Not Meet an Impairment Listing?
+Can You Get Benefits If You do Not Meet an Impairment Listing?

 If you do not meet a Blue Book listing, or your medical condition does not have an entry in the book, you might need to rely on your Residual Functional Capacity (RFC) to prove you have a disability.